bmckenzie93/wild-water-world/README.md

 }

 # 3-17-2020 {
+  [5:30pm]
   I am going to make the project responsive now.
 Throughout working on the project I have come to believe that I made a lot of the sizing of fonts and components in general too big, probably because I am developing on my mac, so I might adjust those in the process of doing my media queries as well.
 I am excited to see how it all comes together!

   So I have what I would consider 'widescreen' as my default sizing.
 I will scale down for 'normal' and 'mobile' screen sizes in my media queries.

   [7:00pm]
   I will start by resizing my widescreen settings, which are the settings that I originally designed.
 Once I get everything looking right I will move on to normal screen size, then mobile.

+  [9:30pm]
+  I tweeked the styles and sizing of all of the pages in this project for my widescreen (default) media query.
+I left off at the bottom of the night club page because I am thinking I am going to redo the drink finder app all over again.
+I want it to display better, maybe in grid format, and have differant functionality.

+  From here I need to redo the drink finder application and do media querys for normal size and mobile size screens.
 }